enkidevs/curriculum/zapier/introduction/zapier-filtering/zapier-what-are-filters.md

 ---
 ## Content

 Filters represent a very important part of Zapier because they allow you to control which data goes forward in the flow.
 Basically, if the received information does not fit a certain check (defined by you), then the flow won't continue.

-A filter in Zapier is represented by a buit-in app called `'Filter by Zapier'`.
+A filter in Zapier is represented by a built-in app called `'Filter by Zapier'`.
 To add filters to your zap, you have to add a new step and choose `'Filter by Zapier'` as your app.

 We have briefly used a filter in the past to check whether a column in our spreadsheet had a certain value or not.
 Keep in mind that filters are not limited to one check per step.